 5. Breath Slow And In Control While You Are Dilating

 If you are preparing for a hypnobirth, you will want to practice this hypnobirthing breathing technique.
-In fact, I teach very specifically how to do this in my mini-course Birth Secrets.
+In fact, I teach very specifically how to do this in my childbirth course.

 But essentially, you want to take in a deep breath, one that fills your diaphragm and belly.
 Then, you hold it in for just a moment.
 And lastly, you slowly and intentionally release it to either 6 or 8 counts.
 Your exhale should be about twice as long as your inhale.